mobinaghrz/Pascal-s-Triangle/README.md

 # Khayyam-pascal-triangle
-The idea here is that we put the whole triangle in a line, we skip line one and two  and print them righat away, then for the rest we put a pointer that sum the two up numbers and put it in the middle number.
+The idea here is that we put the whole triangle in a line, we skip lines one and two  and print them right away, then for the res,t we put a pointer that sums the two up numbers in the middle number.

 Linear Solution for Khayyam Pascal Triangle.py
- The algorithem in this file is to put the whole lines before in a linear list and calculate the whole triangle in a list, and afterward print it in a triangle
+ The algorithm in this file is to put the whole lines before in a linear list calculate the entire triangle in a list, and afterward print it in a triangle

- Nth line of the pascal triangle.py it goase with formula of : for N th line :
+ Nth line of the Pascal triangle.py it goes with the formula: for N th line :

 N! / K! * (N-K)!